Convolvulus arvensis: Taxonomy

-In the ninth volume of Augustin Pyramus de Candolle's Prodromus, published in 1845, Jacques Denys Choisy reduced a number of these synonyms to ten varieties of Convolvulus arvensis, although he also recognized a number of species now also reduced to synonyms of C. arvensis.
-Over time, most or all of these species and varieties were no longer recognized by the relevant authorities.
+In the ninth volume of Augustin Pyramus de Candolle's Prodromus, published in 1845, Jacques Denys Choisy reduced a number of these synonyms to ten varieties of Convolvulus arvensis, although he also recognised a number of species now also reduced to synonyms of C. arvensis.
+Over time, most or all of these species and varieties were no longer recognised by the relevant authorities.

 In the Flora of Great Britain and Ireland (2009), Peter Derek Sell described nine new forms he believed he had discovered in Cambridgeshire, along Fen Road in the village of Bassingbourn cum Kneesworth.
 The forms discovered in Bassingbourn cum Kneesworth were deemed not credible by subsequent taxonomic authorities, however, and the species is currently considered to be monotypic by most authorities.

 Description

 Convolvulus arvensis is a perennial vine that typically climbs to 1 m.
 The vine produces woody rhizomes from which it resprouts in the spring, or when the aboveground vines are removed.

 The leaves are spirally arranged, linear to arrowhead-shaped, 2-5 cm long and alternate, with a 1-3 cm petiole.
 The flowers are trumpet-shaped, 1-2.5 cm diameter, white or pale pink, with five slightly darker pink radial stripes.
-Flowering occurs in the mid-summer (in the UK, between June and September) when white to pale pink, funnel-shaped flowers develop.
-Flowers are approximately 0.75–1 in (1.9–2.5 cm) across and are subtended by small bracts.
-Fruit are light brown, rounded and 0.125 in wide.
+Flowering occurs in mid summer (in the UK, between June and September) when white to pale pink, funnel-shaped flowers develop.
+Flowers are approximately 1.9–2.5 cm across and are subtended by small bracts.
+The fruit are light brown, rounded and 3–4 mm wide.
 Each fruit contains 2 or 4 seeds that are eaten by birds and can remain viable in the soil for decades.
 The stems climb by twisting around other plant stems in a counter-clockwise direction.